godotengine/godot-docs/classes/class_basebutton.rst

 - **toggled** **(** :ref:`bool<class_bool>` button_pressed **)**

 This signal is emitted when the button was just toggled between pressed and normal states (only if toggle_mode is active).
-The new state is contained in the *pressed* argument.
+The new state is contained in the *button_pressed* argument.

 Enumerations
 ------------